chiralbd/Antibiotics-Registance/README.md

 To assess the possibility of success of anti-microbial stewardship program.

 ## Expected Outcomes
-1. T o learn about current perception about antibiotic use and resistance so that at effective community engagement strategy could be devised.
+1. T o learn about current perceptions about antibiotic use and resistance so that an effective community engagement strategy could be devised.
 2. A preliminary study would show knowledge about a global issue among graduates.